neverett8fr/personal_password_manager/README.md

 Won't be the most secure one out there, it'll be hashed probably without a salt, most likely using BCrypt - it'll be stored on a users computer so data won't need to be as secure as otherwise.

 Data / CSV: WebsiteURL, Email, Password.

+Coded in Python, but might make a nicer looking one in C# with forms, etc. / autofilling.